Poland men's national volleyball team

-The Poland national men's volleyball team is controlled by the Polish Volleyball Federation, which represents the country in international competitions and friendly matches.
-Poland is one of the world's strongest teams, they are ranked first in the FIVB world ranking as of 11 September 2022.
+The Poland men's national volleyball team (Polish: Reprezentacja Polski w piłce siatkowej mężczyzn) represents Poland in international volleyball competition.
+The team is directed by the Polish Volleyball Federation (Polski Związek Piłki Siatkowej, PZPS), the governing body for volleyball in Poland, which represents the country in international competitions and friendly matches.

+Poland's greatest achievements to date have been winning gold medal at the 1976 Summer Olympics, three World Championship titles (1974, 2014 and 2018), two European Championship titles (2009 and 2023), World League (2012) and the Nations League (2023 and 2025).

+As of July 2025, Poland is one of the world's strongest teams, ranked first in the FIVB world ranking.

 History

 Poland achieved some of its best results in the 1970s, with gold medals at 1974 World Championship and the 1976 Montreal Summer Olympics.
 They also won five consecutive silver medals at the European Championship, between 1975 and 1983.

 2005–2008 Raúl Lozano

 2005

 On 17 January 2005 Raúl Lozano was chosen as coach.

 On 27 May 2005 he debuted as the coach in official match against Argentina (3–1) – first meeting at 2005 World League.
 Polish national team won 9 of 12 matches in intercontinental round in Pool C (with Serbia and Montenegro, Greece, Argentina) and achieved promotion to final round in Serbia and Montenegro.
 They lost just 2 matches with Serbia and Montenegro (2–3, 2–3) and Greece (1–3).